 Lay

-Lysine 100 %
+100 %

-Metethionine 50 %
+50 %

-Met. + Cys.
 90 %

-Threonine 70 %
+70 %

-Tryptophane 24 %
+24 %

-lle 80 %
+80 %

-Valine 88 %
+88 %

-Arginine 104%
+104%

 FEED STRUCTURE

 Mash feed is the most commonly used feed throughout the world.
 Layer hens tend to eat the larger particles avoiding the fine particle s which is where most of the key nutrients are.
 Therefore, it is vital for successful nutrition to have a uniform particle structure.
 It is even more important in non-beak treated birds.